argonne-lcf/user-guides/docs/polaris/programming-models/openmp-polaris.md

 module switch PrgEnv-nvhpc PrgEnv-cray
 ```

-To use OpenMP on the GPU, load cudatoolkit-standalone, although this is not recommended at the moment.
+To use OpenMP on the GPU, load `cudatoolkit-standalone`, although this is not recommended at the moment.
 ```
 module load cudatoolkit-standalone
 ```